connie-feng/connie-feng.github.io/_posts/blog/travel/2019-12-08-japan-travel-tips.md

 ---
-layout: post
+layout: page
 title:  "Japan travel tips for a 25 day stay"
 date:   2019-12-08
+categories:
+  - blog
+  - travel
-categories: blog travel japan
+  - japan
 ---

 I vacationed in Japan from November 12-December 6, 2019.
 My sister will be studying abroad there next semester, so I gathered these tips based on my experience for her.
 Hopefully you will find it useful too! (: